nqbao/python-orc/README.md

 reader.close()
 ```

-There are two limitation at the monent: (1) we need an absolute path to the orc file and you need to start the gateway manually.
+There are two limitation at the monent: (1) we need an absolute path to the orc file and (2) you need to start the gateway manually.
 I will fix these later when I have time.

 You can also try the orc2csv script to convert from ORC to CSV.

 ``` bash
 orc2csv /path/to/orcfile
 ```

+# TODOs

+* Auto start / top java gateway

 ## Known Issues